CaptchaLess/CaptchaLess/README.md

 # CaptchaLess
-An chorme extension for autofilling captchas at USTC site and weibo.com.
+Chorme extension for autofilling captchas at USTC site and weibo.com.